-Get started with Raspberry Pi (v1 / Zero / Zero W) and Go
+Get started on developing with Raspberry Pi (v1 / Zero / Zero W) and Go

-- Setting up your Raspberry Pi (v1 / Zero / Zero W) with balenaOS, the host OS that manages communication with balenaCloud and runs the core device operations.
+- Setting up your Raspberry Pi (v1 / Zero / Zero W) device and bringing it online on the balenaCloud dashboard

 - A Raspberry Pi 1 (model B, B+, or A+), Zero, or Zero W. See our supported devices list for other boards.